GiantRobotLabs/gatekeeper/README.md

 If you don't need gatekeeper to continue running, you can send it a stop signal to shut it down.

-**For security purposes, this container is intended for local network access only.**
+**For security reasons, this container is intended for local network access only.**